Memory Commands

 Capture a quick note (decision, insight, or quote).

-kernle -a <agent> note CONTENT [options]
+kernle -s <stack> note CONTENT [options]

 | Option | Description |